A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Before/During Fine-Tuning

-Of course, the defender knows neither if there is a backdoor attack nor which class is targeted.
+\mypara{Target Class.} Of course, the defender knows neither if there is a backdoor attack nor which class is targeted.
 Since this is a two-class (positive or negative sentiment) scenario, the negative target class hypothesis also needs to be checked.
-From Eqn. (\ref{eq:loglike_word_freq}), the LLR histogram of the negative class is just that of the positive class (shown in Figure \ref{fig:LLR_plots}), but reflected about the vertical axis at the origin, \ie we can reckon p-values using the {\em left} tail of the histograms in Figure \ref{fig:LLR_plots} under the negative target-class hypothesis.
+From Eqn. (\ref{eq:loglike_word_freq}), the LLR histogram of the negative class is just that of the positive class (shown in Figure \ref{fig:LLR_plots}), but reflected about the vertical axis at the origin.
+So we can estimate p-values under the negative target-class hypothesis using the {\em left tail} of the histogram in Figure \ref{fig:LLR_plots}.
 When we do so, we find the words with LLR p-values less than $0.05$ have very low ASRs.
 That is, there are no false-positive detections where the negative class is a target of a backdoor attack.

-There are obvious variations of this defense including sample-wise counting of word frequencies, {\it i.e.}, count how many {\em samples} in which a given word appears (so that a word appearing multiple times in the same sample is only counted once).
-It is also straight-forward to modify the LLR Eqn (\ref{eq:loglike_word_freq}) to consider word bigrams and tri-grams as candidate trigger phrases, and apply the same two-stage defense method.
-Recall Section \ref{sec:partial-triggers} and see mention of tree-based greedy token-wise backdoor inversion approaches in Section \ref{sec:bd-defense-review}.
+\mypara{Defense Variations.} There are obvious variations of this defense including sample-wise counting of word frequencies, {\it i.e.}, count how many {\em samples} in which a given word appears (so that a word appearing multiple times in the same sample is only counted once).
+It is also straight-forward to modify the LLR Eqn (\ref{eq:loglike_word_freq}) to consider word bigrams and tri-grams as candidate trigger phrases, and apply the same two-stage defense method, \ie rank the candidate n-grams by the LLR and evaluate a small subset of them using the ASR.